Please phone the Practice for details and to schedule an appointment.

 As required by our accreditation standards, we use at least three approved identifiers each and every time a patient attends for an appointment, makes an appointment or calls for results.

 The easiest way to make an appointment with your doctor is by telephoning the Practice on (03) 6223 1055.
 Please do not endeavour to make an appointment with us by using our email address.
 The email address is not manned on a continual basis, so appointment requests may not be picked up in sufficient time to meet the patient's expectation.

 HOT DOC ONLINE APPOINTMENTS - Our clinic uses the Hot Doc online booking system.
 You are able to book an appointment with any of our doctors from this website, by downloading the Hot Doc app onto your mobile phone or by going to the Hot Doc website itself.
 We use SMS appointment reminders to securely remind you of upcoming appointments.
 Of course we won't to do this unless we have your consent, so please check with our reception team to ensure we have it.

 When booking an appointment, it is important that you consider how long the doctor might need with you in order to address your concerns.
 There are some types of medical problems that are better suited to our standard appointment time of 15 minutes while others will require a more thorough assessment and investigation.
 If you do have a number of issues to discuss, then the doctor will require more time.

 If you are visiting us for the first time please arrive 15 minutes before your scheduled appointment.

-If you are know that you have had health care plans done by your previous doctor in the preceeding 12 months, please phone your previous practice or Medicare on 13 2011 and note on your medical history form the dates these plans were completed.
+If you know that you have had care plans done by your previous doctor in the preceeding 12 months, please phone your previous practice or Medicare on 13 2011 and note on your medical history form the dates these plans were completed.